 The price per person for all programs is $6.
 That includes up to three activities.
 All students attending on the same day must do the same activities, for scheduling purposes.

-For museum tours only, one adult per 10 students receives free admission.
-For lighthouse tours, teachers receive half price admission.
-Any additional adults (such as parents) are the same price as students.
-One-on-one aides and teaching assistants always receive free admission.
+One adult per 10 students receives free admission.
+One-on-one aides, school nurses, and teaching assistants always receive free admission.

 A $50 deposit is required to hold your date and is due upon receipt of your invoice.
 This deposit will be subtracted from your total cost.
 The remainder of your payment is due the day of your visit.
 Please arrange to have one check, cash or credit/debit card payment per group.
 HRMM accepts Mastercard, Visa, and American Express.